 Tahiti is the most idyllic setting for a romantic getaway, and the same is true for same-sex couples.
 Tahitians are eager to share their heritage, culture and the beauty of their islands without discrimination.
-From pre-colonial Polynesia, Tahitians have regarded the “mahu” as a divine being, possessing the qualities of both male and female genders.
-Now “mahu” is more commonly known as “rae rae” (which is a term used to describe transvestives) and within the island, you will see Tahitians demonstrate their respect and unconditional acceptance of rae rae’s.
-You will come across many in the service industry jobs, namely in hotels, restaurants, in dance performances.
+From pre-colonial Polynesia, Tahitians have regarded the “mahu” as a divine being.
+They possess all the qualities of both male and female genders.
+Now “mahu” is more commonly known as “rae rae” which is a term used to describe transvestites.
+Within the islands, you will see Tahitians demonstrate their respect and unconditional acceptance of rae rae’s.
+You will come across many in the service industry jobs, namely in hotels, restaurants, airlines and in dance performances.

-Gay popular resorts in the idyllic island of Bora Bora are Bora Bora Nui, Four Seasons Resort Bora Bora and St Regis Bora Bora.
-Le Taha’a Island Resort and Spa in the island of Taha’a has become increasingly popular with gay men, as well as Tikehau Pearl Beach Resort, in the island of Tikehau.
+Gay popular resorts in the idyllic island of Bora Bora are the Conrad Bora Bora Nui, Four Seasons Resort Bora Bora and St Regis Bora Bora.
+Le Taha’a by Pearl Resorts in the island of Taha’a has become increasingly popular with gay men, as well as Le Tikehau in the remote atoll of Tikehau.

 If you prefer to cruise the islands I highly recommend we talk about sailing with Paul Gauguin Cruises.
 They are an award winning, all inclusive cruise line that specialize in French Polynesia.
 Or if you are looking for a gay party scene periodically a fully gay chartered cruise ships glides through the islands.